 These measure how well young people are prepared to engage in relationships, and measures the development of their skills that are enhanced through relationships, such as managing emotions, goal setting, empathy for others, and responsible decision making.
 These measures are aligned with CASEL’s five Social and Emotional Competencies*.

 Providing young people an environment that is equitable is important for relationships to thrive.
-The survey measures instances of bias and discrimination, young people’s perception of safety and justice, and the building of social capital.
+The survey measures instances of bias and discrimination, young people’s perception of safety and justice, and the building of diversity, equity and inclusion (DEI).
 (Staff counterpart survey coming soon.)
 Note: some measures recommended for high school only.